Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Are you tired of struggling to keep track of your organization’s IT assets?
 Do you find yourself constantly searching for information on your company’s hardware and software?
 Look no further than ServiceNow CMDB!

 Configuration Management Database (CMDB) is a robust tool that allows you to manage your IT infrastructure and services with ease.
-Here, we’ll discuss how to create and manage Configuration Items (CIs) in ServiceNow CMDB, giving you the power to take control of your IT assets.
+Here, we’ll discuss how to create and manage Configuration Items (CIs) in ServiceNow CMDB.
+Thus giving you the power to take control of your IT assets.

-We’ll cover everything from the basics of CIs to advanced management techniques, so you can make the most of this powerful tool.
+We’ll cover everything from the basics of CIs to advanced management techniques.
+It is so you can make the most of this powerful tool.
 Get ready to streamline your IT operations and take your organization to the next level with ServiceNow CMDB.

 What is a CI?